GrapheneOS/hardened_malloc/README.md

       with a strong keyed hash due to performance limitations)
 * Possible slab locations are skipped and remain memory protected, leaving slab size class regions interspersed with guard pages
-* Zero size allocations are memory protected
+* Zero size allocations are a dedicated size class with the entire region remaining non-readable and non-writable
 * Protected allocator state (including all metadata)
     * Address space for state is entirely reserved during initialization and never reused for allocations or anything else